-The Animals (Scientific Procedures) Act 19867 implemented Directive 2010/63/EU8 into UK law from 1 January 2013.
+The Animals (Scientific Procedures) Act 19869 implemented Directive 2010/63/EU10 into UK law from 1 January 2013.
 It permits research involving animals only in premises licensed by the Home Office, by appropriately qualified staff and in accordance with procedures designed to minimise animal pain and suffering.

-The Good Laboratory Practice Regulations 19999 transpose Directive 2004/10/EC10 into UK law.
-They require that all animal studies be conducted in accordance with sound standards of GLP.
+The Good Laboratory Practice Regulations 1999^{11} transpose Directive $2004/10/EC^{12}$ into UK law.
+They require that all animal studies be conducted in accordance with sound standards of good laboratory practice.
 These standards reflect the Organisation for Economic Co-operation and Development requirements.